Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

 >![image](grass_readings.gif)

-These are the python libraries are required in your python installation to run these notebooks.
+These are the python libraries are required in your python installation to run these notebooks:

       import numpy as np
       import pandas as pd
       import matplotlib.pyplot as plt
       import re
       import ipywidgets as widgets
       from IPython.display import display